Admission Requirements: Life Sciences, B.S./Physician Assistant Studies, M.S.

 The combined program will enable you to achieve B.S./M.S. degrees in six years.
 It includes a three-year phase of undergraduate courses and a three-year phase of graduate courses.

 - Minimum combined SAT score of 1170 (critical reading and math only) or ACT score of 24.
+This program requires standardized test scores.
+Review our test-optional policy.

 - Minimum high school average of 90.